 - Mainly in Lake Qaroun

-- Barbecuing, gazing at the stars, camping at the Whales Valley, and hiking at break of dawn (2 days 1 nights).
+- Barbecuing, gazing at the stars, camping at the Whales Valley, and hiking at the break of dawn (2 days 1 night).

 - Qosor El-Arab sand-boarding, hiking Gabal El-Mudawara, spending sunset by the Magic Lake & camping (2 days 1 night)